KalinduCh/InteriorVisualizer-1.0/README.md

 - **Dynamic Material Calculation:** Instantly calculates the required quantity of panels, tees, clips, screws, and other materials based on user-provided dimensions.
 - **Cost Estimation:** Provides a detailed cost breakdown for all materials, including optional items and labor, helping users budget effectively.
-- **Interactive 2D Visualizer:** The Wall Designer includes a real-time visualizer that renders a 2D preview of the feature wall, including panel colors, textures, feature areas, and even a preview of a mounted TV.
+- **Interactive 2D Visualizer:** The Wall Designer includes a real-time visualizer that renders a 2D preview of the feature wall.
+  - **How it works:** This feature is built as a responsive React component.
+It takes the calculated results (wall dimensions, panel configuration, TV size, etc.) as props and dynamically renders the scene.
+The overall container maintains the wall's aspect ratio, while the individual fluted panels are laid out using CSS Flexbox.
+Panel textures, feature area patterns, and even the TV preview are generated using advanced, multi-layered CSS gradients and inline styles, eliminating the need for external images and ensuring instantaneous updates as the user modifies the design.
 - **Waste Optimization Logic:** The calculator for wall panels intelligently computes the number of panels needed, accounting for cuts and minimizing waste for rooms taller than the standard panel height.
 - **Customizable Designs:** Users can choose from various design styles (Solid, Alternating, Custom Patterns) and a palette of panel colors and textures.
 - **Responsive Design:** A mobile-first interface ensures a seamless experience across all devices.